How Arctic Monkeys Came Up With Their New Album Title

-The frontman sat down with Radio X’s John Kennedy after the record's release for an X-Posure track-by-track playback special, where the rocker explained the meaning behind its name.
+Earlier this year, the frontman sat down with Radio X’s John Kennedy after the record's release for an X-Posure track-by-track playback special, where the rocker explained the meaning behind its name.

 "There was that conspiracy theory that Stanley Kubrick faked the moon landing… it was a hoax," began the Four Out of Five rocker.

 "I embellished that slightly in my mind, so he faked the moon landing in his garage with a couple of movie lights he borrowed and some NASA lenses and something.